 "Minimum viable support" is the idea that the biggest hangups can be overcome by surprisingly small efforts.
 Case in point: Just having a Zoom line open while I'm finishing my day has kept a small but savvy band of writers going for over a year now.
 And regularly connecting with some of my closest colleagues has led to incredible breakthroughs for us all—especially when we compare notes across fiction and nonfiction, kid lit and adult audiences, writer and editor, and all of our varying stages of life.

 That's the idea behind this space.

-Join me and my friends for a weekly 90 minute webinar (or grab the recording if you can't make it live), that's less like a content funnel/presentation/lecture and more like sharing a giant desk with me while we geek out over something that's going to help us all get better at, more comfortable with, and closer to our own writing practices.
+Join me and my friends for a la carte training sessions—learning spaces that read much less like a content funnel / presentation / lecture and more like sharing a giant desk with us while we geek out over something that's going to help us all get better at, more comfortable with, and closer to our own writing practices.

 What Writers Need to Know